 Although we have not suffered to the extent that other members of the Laborers’ International have it is not because we have just been lucky.
 The reason that we have been fortunate is because of all the hard work that everyone has done, and the qualified workforce that we have.
 Not all of our members have completed the 10 hour OSHA class, most have and this has been a great asset for our local to have.
 Many members have stepped up to the plate and manned the jobs that they have been offered.
 Our ability to provide a qualified workforce on little notice is a very good asset to have when recruiting new contractors.

 In closing I have just a few more things to say.
 The importance of training can not be underestimated.
 The benefits are twofold.
 The trained member is qualified for more chances of employment and contractors are impressed and thankful with our ability to provide the qualified workers that we have the ability to refer.
 Please take the time to inquire at our training facility and attend the classes that you have yet to attend.

-Remember that once again we will be having our Clambake at Hinerwadel’s on August 8 and we hope that all will attend.
-Also our Website is almost up and running.
+Remember that once again we will be having our Clambake at Hinerwadel’s in August and we hope that all will attend.
+Also our Website is up and running.
 Check it out at www.laborers633.org.
-Finally we have been directed by the International to comply with Article xvii, section 8c of the Constitution requiring us to raise our dues $1.00 per month, bringing us to a $27.00 per month fee for active members and $8.00 per month for Retirees.

 Once again thanks for all the hard work and dedication, and on behalf of myself and the entire Executive Board, we hope you have a Happy New Year.